What is User Experience?

 Check How Users Interact with Your Design

-We frequently assume that users will interact with our product in a certain way; these, however, are just assumptions.
+We frequently assume that users will interact with our product in a certain way, but these are just assumptions.
 And reality can surprise us, which is why it’s worth verifying your assumptions by observing how users interact with your product in real-life.

-Not only will you be able to spot any potential roadblocks which prevent your users from meeting their goals, but you might also discover some design elements that bring joy to customers.
+Not only will you be able to spot any potential roadblocks that prevent your users from meeting their goals, but you might also discover some design elements that bring joy to customers.
+If you want to observe how your users interact with your website or service, you can do so by signing up to LiveSession for free.

 Do you want to observe how your users interact with your website or service?